 Ability to work well with volunteer-based associations/committees as well as the public and address their questions courteously and tactfully.

-Knowledge of buildings and facilities.
+Knowledge of occupational hazards and safety precautions.

 PHYSICAL DEMANDS